 As a Spanish major, I studied abroad in the capital cities of both Peru and Spain, where I enjoyed language immersion while living with host families.

 While in Lima, I volunteered with an organization called La Casa de Panchita, which provides classes and workshops to adult domestic workers and their families.
-Hailing from Roseville, Minnesota, I am a 2015 graduate of Carleton College.
+Originally from Roseville, Minnesota, I am a 2015 graduate of Carleton College.
 During the summers and on breaks, I returned to my hometown to work full-time at a day program for adults with cognitive and physical disabilities.
 At Carleton, I was involved with the Gender and Sexuality Center (GSC), an office that focuses on issues of gender, sexuality, allyship and sexual violence prevention.
-After working as a Resident Assistant for two years, I began to work for the GSC, a position that combined her interest in gender and sexuality with her passion for peer education.
+After working as a Resident Assistant for two years, I began to work for the GSC, a position that combined my interest in gender and sexuality with my passion for peer education.
 I was a member of the women’s hockey team and women’s rugby team for all four years, serving as a captain for the rugby team during my senior year.
-Since graduating from Carleton, I have been living in Spain, working towards fluency in Spanish in hopes that I will be able to use it in future jobs in the U.S. When I am not teaching English classes in Madrid, I can be found having a blast on the rugby pitch with my team, Arquitectura.
-I enjoy reading, cooking, listening to hip-hop music (attending live shows when I can) and finding dogs to pet.
+After graduating from Carleton, I lived in Spain and worked towards fluency in Spanish in hopes that I will be able to use it in future jobs in the U.S. I enjoy reading, cooking, listening to hip-hop music (attending live shows when I can) and finding dogs to pet.